Liz Truss to replace Boris Johnson as British PM on Tuesday

 "I will take bold action to get all of us through these tough times, grow our economy, and unleash the United Kingdom's potential."

-She will succeed Boris Johnson, who was forced to announce his resignation in July after months of scandals saw support for his administration drain away and ministers quit to force him out.
+Johnson was forced to announce his resignation in July after months of scandals that saw support for his administration drain away and ministers resign en masse in a bid to force him out.

 Johnson will give a speech outside Downing Street, then travel to Scotland to meet Queen Elizabeth at her Balmoral Castle residence to officially tender his resignation.

-Truss will follow him and be asked to form a government by the monarch, before addressing the country herself and then starting appointments to her top team of ministers.
+Truss will follow him and be asked to form a government by the monarch.
+Truss will then address the country and start appointments to her top team of ministers.

-Long the front-runner to replace him, Truss will become the Conservatives' fourth prime minister in seven years.
+Long the front-runner to replace Johnson, Truss will become the Conservatives' fourth prime minister in six years.

-Since then Britain has stumbled from crisis to crisis.
-Now there is the prospect of a long recession, and further increases in inflation, which hit double digits in July.
+Britain has stumbled from crisis to crisis over those years and there is now the prospect of a long recession, and further increases in inflation, which hit double digits in July, plus a weakening pound.

+The most pressing issue for Truss is to come up with a package to support households and businesses through the energy crisis.

+Household bills are due to jump by 80% in October, but a source familiar with the situation has told Reuters that Truss is looking at freezing bills this winter, in a plan that could cost more than the COVID-19 furlough scheme.

 Although Britain is well-versed in choosing - and replacing - prime ministers, the choreography of the day will have an unfamiliar feel, with Queen Elizabeth meeting Johnson and Truss in Balmoral rather than Buckingham Palace.